norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

     except AttributeError as e:
         raise ValueError("adapter must implement 'send_message', not implemented in adapter %s", self.adapter) from e
 ```
 `DuckTytpe` tells our PR reviewers (and future Us) to expect the duck typing, and call it out if that logic is missing.
+Maybe even in a way that the next wave of smarter linters can detect and declare "Where's the duck!?!"

+As for the sociology part, I am no

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NjUyNjI4NCw2Mjc5NDk2MzYsNTk3MT
+eyJoaXN0b3J5IjpbLTkwMjE4MjYzMCw2Mjc5NDk2MzYsNTk3MT
 g3NDEyLC0xNzY0NzU0MzAyLDE5MTczNjQyNzQsLTc0NTk5NzM4
 NiwtNjQ2NTcwNDgzLDE5MTExNTg5MzcsLTQ3MTk4NTY0Myw0Mz
 czNDMwNjEsLTM5OTcyNDQzMywtMTE1Njg3NDA3MCwtMTM0ODg4